-There’s a reason for why certain storytelling elements just keeps coming back, again and again.
+There’s a reason for why certain storytelling elements just keep coming back, again and again.

 Well, it’s because they work.